ederteixeira/ederteixeira/README.md

-# Éder.Silva
+# Éder Teixeira

-My name is **Éder**, I'm 37 years old.
+My name is Éder.
+I am 37 years old.

 I currently work as a support analyst.

 I have experience in data analysis.

-I am studying Systems Analysis and Development.
+I am degree in Systems Analysis and Development.

 I am a KOF player (fighting game) and musician (I play the violin).